AVA: Building the Infrastructure Layer for the Global Fitness Ecosystem

 Published

 The fitness and wellness world is a sprawling, fragmented ecosystem.
 On one side are the venues, event organizers, and brands with inventory to fill.
 On the other are athletes and travelers looking for experiences.
 Connecting them efficiently is a classic marketplace problem.
-A company called AVA, based in Mobile, Alabama, is in private beta with an attempt to solve it.
+A company called AVA, based in Singapore, is building an AI-native app and has a web-responsive MVP live.

 An Honest Counterfactual